bekiblue/flutter-2024-proj/README.md

 # flutter-2024-proj

-### AGAZH
+# Project Description
-AGAZH is a mobile application developed using Flutter, aimed at connecting skilled laborers with clients seamlessly.
-The platform will facilitate job posting by clients and job application by freelancers.
-With features like authentication, authorization, user registration, and role assignment planned for implementation, AGAZH aims to provide a secure and efficient platform for both clients and freelancers.
+Agazhe is a mobile application aimed at connecting skilled laborers with clients.
+The platform will alow clients to post jobs related to electricity ,water maintainance and Tv repair.

 # Planned Features
 # Authentication
-Implement robust authentication mechanisms to ensure secure access to the platform.
-Users will be able to log in securely using their credentials.
+The users of the application will be authenticated by their email and password .
 # Authorization
-Control access to different features and functionalities within the app based on user roles and permissions.
+Clients will be authorized to post a job .
+The laborers will be allowed to apply for a job.
 # User Registration
-Enable new users to register on AGAZH by providing necessary information such as email, password, and profile details.
+Enable new clients and laborers to register on Agazhe by providing necessary information such as email, password, and profile details.

 # Role Assignment
-Assign roles to users based on their profiles and preferences.
-Distinguish between clients and freelancers with their set of privileges and access levels.
+There are two roles.
+Clients and Laborers
+# Features
+There are two main features:

-# Job Posting
+##  1.Job Posting
-Allow clients to post job requirements on AGAZH, specifying details such as job title, description, required skills, budget, and deadline.
+Allow clients to post job requirements on Agazhe, specifying details such as job title, description, required skills, budget, and deadline.

-# Job Application
+# 2.Job Application
-Enable freelancers to browse through job listings and apply for the ones that match their skills and interests.
+Enable laborers to browse through job listings and apply for the ones that match their skills and interests.